- Saturation (colour saturation) refers to the perceived difference between one colour and another in terms of purity.

 About the HSB colour model

-The HSB colour model provides an alternative representation of the RGB colour model and provides a more intuitive way to select and adjust colours in software applications used for graphic design, web development and photography.
+- The HSB colour model is popular because it provides an intuitive way to select and adjust colours in software applications used for graphic design, web development and photography.

 - Hue refers to the perceived difference between one colour and another and is usually described by using names such as red, yellow, green or blue.